kojikawrites/kojikawrites.github.io/docs/_posts/ml-experiments/_experiment_1/2024-10-30-ml-experiments-pt-1.md

 this, we provide the LLM with the gridworld environment rules and constraints discussed above, and then present it with a specific state and ask it what action the entity should take in that state in order to best ensure its continued survival.
 In order to prevent past context affecting the action selection, we have to ensure that the LLM query is initialized with a fresh context for every query.
-Additionally, to mitigate the chance of LLM hallucinations, we can query the LLM multiple times for a given state and use the returned action distribution as our initial probability distribution.
-Note that in the future, I may experiment with asking the LLM to rank and score each available action in order to save time and hopefully improve accuracy of the initial policy, but given the simple nature of self-hosted LLMs, I chose not to do this for the initial experiment.
+Additionally, to mitigate the effect of LLM hallucinations, we can query the LLM multiple times for a given state and use the returned action distribution as our initial probability distribution.
+Note that in the future, I may experiment with asking the LLM to rank and score each available action in order to save time and hopefully improve accuracy of the initial policy, as well as query a selection of different LLMs, but given the simple nature of self-hosted LLMs, I chose not to do this for the initial experiment.

 I'm deliberately glossing over how the rules and current state are presented to the LLM.
 There are two reasons for this.
 The first is that I haven't fully evaluated the efficacy of the current method, and the second is that I think that